TIBTHINK/instagram-suggestions/README.md

-# how i got here
+# How I got here

-so i was really bored and decited to ask my instagram followers to give me things to make.... this is what they sent
+so I was really bored and decided to ask my Instagram followers to give me things to make.... this is what they sent